pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-image/create-image.md

 In this lab, you will:

-* Enter WebLogic Server Image tag inside the Primary Image Tag in WebLogic Kubernetes Toolkit UI Application.
+* Enter WebLogic Server Image tag inside the Primary Image Tag.
 * Create an Auxiliary Image and push the image to Oracle Cloud Container Image Registry.

 ### Prerequisites

-* You successfully created the repository in lab 1.
-* You successfully generated the authentication token in lab 1.
-* You successfully accepted the license agreement for WebLogic Server images in lab1.
-* You successfully created the virtual machine, which consist of all required softwares.
-* You should have a text editor, where you can paste the commands and URLs and modify them, as per your environment.
-Then you can copy and paste the modified commands for running them in the terminal.
+* You should have a text editor.

 ## Task 1: Enter details of Primary Container Image